StreamingTriangleCounting/TriangleCounting/README.md

 yahoo: https://webscope.sandbox.yahoo.com/catalog.php?datatype=g

+The dataset need to be sorted according to timestamps first.

 Note that counting accurate triangle count is time consuming therefore the example.cpp takes a long time to finish.